 Getting a business management degree can offer a wide array of career options in many different industries.
 Learning about the jobs available with a degree in business management can help you determine if it's the right educational program for you.
-If you're currently earning your degree in business management, you can learn more about your career options once you graduate.
-In this article, we'll explain what a business management degree is and the jobs you can get with one.

 What is a business management degree?